Vietnam.vn - Nền tảng quảng bá Việt Nam

 The province's public administration assessment indexes (PAR INDEX, SIPAS, PAPI, PCI) have decreased over the years; some criteria have achieved low results, with no improvement, but the responsibility of any collective or individual has not been mentioned.

-“The Provincial Party Committee, Provincial People's Committee, agencies and units need to be more drastic in directing and implementing the assessment of responsibilities and the level of task completion of civil servants and public employees in a more practical and effective manner.
+“The Provincial Party Committee, the Provincial People's Committee, agencies and units need to be more drastic in directing and implementing the assessment of responsibilities and the level of task completion of civil servants and public employees in a more substantial and effective manner.
 In directing the assessment of collectives and individuals in 2024, there needs to be specific content on this issue to detect which collectives and individuals show signs of shirking, avoiding, or fearing responsibility in order to handle and deter them,” Mr. Binh suggested.

-Affirming that the Provincial People's Committee will strongly and resolutely direct the task of administrative reform in the coming time, Chairman of the Provincial People's Committee Le Van Dung said that it is necessary to review the operation of the one-stop department to ensure smooth operation and timely service to the people.
+Affirming that the Provincial People's Committee will strongly and resolutely direct the administrative reform task in the coming time, Chairman of the Provincial People's Committee Le Van Dung said that it is necessary to review the operation of the one-stop department to ensure smooth operation and timely service to the people.
 Currently, people are still complaining and do not really agree with the handling of administrative procedures at the "one-stop".

-Some cadres have made progress, but there is still a part that works half-heartedly, is afraid of difficulties, and is afraid of making mistakes.
+Some cadres have made progress, but there is still a group that works half-heartedly, is afraid of difficulties, and is afraid of making mistakes.
 There is still overlap and lack of coordination between departments, branches, and localities.

 Provincial Party Secretary Luong Nguyen Minh Triet requested all levels and sectors to review and carefully evaluate the weak points, limitations, and low-scoring criteria in the ranking report on administrative reform to have drastic solutions.
 The indicators that are rated low in any component criteria must focus on improving that criterion.

-Focus on promoting organizational reform, building and improving the quality of the staff doing administrative reform work, combined with increasing resources for training and fostering according to professional expertise and job requirements.
+Pay attention to promoting organizational reform, building and improving the quality of the staff doing administrative reform work, combined with increasing resources for training and fostering according to professional expertise and job requirements.

 Along with that, promote, strictly and synchronously implement the work of rotating and changing work positions for civil servants and public employees according to regulations, especially in sensitive areas, positions with public opinion and problems...

-Source: https://baoquangnam.vn/cai-cach-hanh-chinh-giai-doan-2021-2025-quang-nam-tap-trung-cai-thien-khau-yeu-tieu-chi-thap-diem-3142209.html
+Source: https://baoquangnam.vn/reform-administration-2021-2025-quang-nam-tap-trung-cai-thien-khau-yeu-tieu-chi-thap-diem-3142209.html

 Comment (0)